-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. only loans made to students who borrowed while enrolled at your institution.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

+Include: 2016 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2015 and June 30, 2016.

+only loans made to students who borrowed

+while enrolled at your institution.